andruschak/arcade-machine/README.md

 ##### Sound

-For the speakers in this build I used a pair of old Dell desktop speakers.
+For the sound system in this build I used a pair of old Dell desktop speakers.
 Once disassembled they mounted nicely in the wooden frame at the top of the box.
-2 small holes are cut below the marquee.
+2 small holes are cut in the cabinet below the marquee.
 In hindsight it would have been cool to make them slotted but it still came out ok.

 Because they were desktop speakers there is a physical volume control knob and standard 3.5mm headphone jack making it easy to connect to the computer inside.